20 of the Greatest Speeches in History

 The spoken word has always been powerful.
 From the time of ancient Greece, when orators would stand on a stage and plead cases in packed amphitheaters, speeches have held a special place in society.
 Words possess power — they can inspire, motivate, and change the course of history.

-Throughout the centuries, there have been many great speeches that have changed the world and made a great impact on the people who heard them.
+Over the centuries, many powerful speeches have changed the world and deeply impacted those who heard them.
 Here are 20 of the greatest speeches in history.

 1. “We choose to go to the moon” by John F. Kennedy